Partners for Municipal Innovation

 This rapid growth of urban areas, which is mainly occurring in developing countries, has far exceeded the pace of investment in human capital and physical infrastructure of municipalities.
 The consequences can be seen in the number of poor and marginalized people that do not have access to basic municipal services such as water and sanitation, the high levels of unemployment, particularly amongst women and youth, and the lack of resilience that urban areas have to natural or man-made disasters.

-FCM has developed strong working relationships with partners in Mali, Burkina Faso, Côte d'Ivoire, Vietnam, Cambodia, Bolivia, and Nicaragua and will build on this progress in implementing LED initiatives through PMI-LED.
+FCM has developed strong working relationships with partners in Mali, Burkina Faso, Côte d'Ivoire, Vietnam, Cambodia, Bolivia, and Nicaragua and will build on this progress in implementing local economic development initiatives.

 - Creating an enabling environment to strengthen the capacity of local governments to plan a community-led economic vision, to offer effective economic development projects and services to their community and to influence and adopt LED policies and practices that promote inclusive and sustainable economic development;